ronybsulca/earthquakeGeoms/vignettes/earthquakeGeoms_details.md

 `annot_col` decides which column in the dataset will be used as the pop-up annotation of the leaflet map.

+**Note: Leaflet Maps may not display in some browsers.
+To visualize the results of the leaflet map functions (in vignettes), download the package and knit the vignette (or preview the html file) in RStudio.**

     ## Data Setup

     test_dataframe = data.frame(LOCATION_NAME = c("Peru: Lima", "Mexico: Tijuana",